shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 My implementation uses [OSQP](https://osqp.org/) to solve the QP at each SCP step.
 Most solvers and optimization libraries support quadratic programming, so this part is pretty straightforward.

 For simple problem setups, we can manually compute the function derivatives, but for more complex setups this might not be an option.
-High DOF systems with large number of constraints will require the computation of large hessian tensors which can be painstaking (and sometimes impossible) to compute analytically.
+High DOF systems with large number of constraints will require the computation of large Hessian tensors which can be painstaking (and sometimes impossible) to compute analytically.

 I've found [JAX](https://jax.readthedocs.io/en/latest/index.html) to be a godsend in these scenarios.
 It can compute the derivatives of any of your functions to your required degree (provided the function is actually differentiable that many times) and also comes with other useful features to speed up computation using GPU/parallel processing and just in time compilation.
 Convexifying functions becomes a breeze as you can compute gradient and hessian functions extremely easily.